Ziwe teases her chat with George Santos: ‘What could we do to get you to go away?’ | KRDO

 By Alli Rosenbloom, CNN

-(CNN) — Comedian and satirical talk show host Ziwe released a preview of her upcoming interview with former New York Rep. George Santos, who became the sixth lawmaker to be expelled from Congress earlier this month.
+(CNN) — Comedian and satirical talk show host Ziwe released a preview of her upcoming interview with former New York Rep. George Santos, who earlier this month became the sixth lawmaker to ever be expelled from Congress.

 “Tomorrow, one jokester and a national joke sit across from each other in a bombshell interview that’s sure to be explosive,” Ziwe is heard saying in a teaser for the interview posted to her Instagram on Sunday.